-Nottingham for Foodies: Great Places to Eat in Nottingham
+Nottingham Food: Great Places to Eat in Nottingham

-From a beach hut in Brighton to a ranch in Montana via Barcelona tapas, the food scene in Nottingham takes interesting destinations and turns them into fun dining experiences.
-We ate our way around the world in a weekend visit to the East Midlands city when we went in search of great places to eat in Nottingham with the help of Experience Nottinghamshire…
+From a beach hut in Brighton to Barcelona tapas, the food scene in Nottingham takes interesting destinations and turns them into fun dining experiences.
+We ate our way around the world in a single weekend with a visit to this East Midlands city…

 The spirit of independence